 About Our Community

-Brookdale Eugene Alpine Springs, formerly Emeritus at Alpine Springs, is an Eugene, OR senior living community offering independent living, assisted living and Alzheimer’s care community.
+Brookdale Eugene Alpine Springs, formerly Emeritus at Alpine Springs, is an Eugene, OR senior living community offering independent living, assisted living and Alzheimer’s care.
 Our community is located on the same campus as two different senior living communities that provide increasing levels of care.
 This means that residents have the security of knowing they can remain on campus, close to their friends and in familiar surroundings, even as their health needs change over time.
 These communities include:

 - Brookdale Eugene Alpine Cottages are set in a beautiful park-like neighborhood and are perfect for independent residents who live an active lifestyle.

 - Brookdale Eugene Alpine Court is our small, homey memory care community for residents who are living with Alzheimer’s, dementia or other memory loss issues.

-The PeaceHealth Medical Group, which specializes in geriatric care, is right next door – and Sacred Heart Medical Center at RiverBend, a brand new, state-of-the-art regional medical center, is a quick 10-minute drive west.
+The PeaceHealth Medical Group which specializes in geriatric care is right next door and Sacred Heart Medical Center at RiverBend, a brand new, state-of-the-art regional medical center, is a quick ten-minute drive west.